In This Article

 Like its counterparts in the aromatic family, tarragon can be found in various sub-families, such as aromatic-aquatic with marine notes, aromatic-floral with hints of flowers, or aromatic-fresh with citrus notes.
 However, tarragon also makes appearances in unexpected compositions, such as Guerlain's L'Heure Bleue, an oriental feminine fragrance.
 In this perfume, tarragon as a top note is combined with orange blossom, rose, cloves, and vanilla as a base note.
 L'Heure Bleue is a sensual classic with oriental accents.
 Another surprising composition featuring tarragon is Guerlain's Samsara, a feminine woody oriental fragrance, where tarragon encounters a beautiful floral bouquet (jasmine, iris, ylang-ylang, rose) and concludes with woody notes of sandalwood.
 This perfume is a journey to the gates of the Orient, culminating in nirvana.
 Tarragon also unexpectedly appears in Guerlain's Sous le Vent, another feminine fragrance.

 Fun Fact: Tarragon has a long history of use in traditional medicine.
 It was believed to treat digestive issues, alleviate toothaches, and even function as a sleep aid due to its calming properties.

-A herbaceous aromatic plant, tarragon is known for its culinary virtues.
-Like its olfactory family, tarragon is found a lot in aromatic perfumes for men.
-Thanks to its many facets, however, we discover tarragon in oriental, woody, citrus scents, and especially in perfumes for women!
+A herbaceous aromatic plant, tarragon is renowned for its culinary virtues.
+While it is primarily found in aromatic perfumes for men, its multifaceted nature allows for its incorporation in oriental, woody, citrus scents, and especially in women's perfumes!